-Team Members Needed to Participate in Special Education Decision-Making TEAM MEMBER QUALIFICATIONS RED MEEGS IEP Local I Qualified to provide or supervise the provision of Required Review and Required Attendance and Required Attendance and special education services; Signature Signature Signature • Knowledgeable about the general education curriculum; and • Knowledgeable about the availability of the LEA's resources.
-Gener al Education Teacher of the Student Required Required Required • Oklahoma Teacher Certificate in a content area.
-Review and Attendance and Attendance and • Must serve as a member of the student's IEP team, if the student is, or may be, participating in the general education environment.
-Signature Signature Signature • Responsible for implementing a portion of the IEP if the student is, or may be, participating in the general education environment. • Designees at the preschool level may include a care provider, Head Start teacher, or community preschool teacher if that person meets state and/or national licensing standards currently providing preschool services to non-disabled preschool students. • The LEA may designate which teacher or teachers will serve as IEP team member(s) when a student has more than one general education teacher.
-The IEP team is not required to include more than one general education teacher of the student.
-Specia l Education Teacher Required Required Required • Oklahoma Teacher Certificate in the area of Special Education qualified for the development of the IEP and implementation of services.
-Review and Signature Attendance and Signature Attendance and Signature • Knowledge about the student's present level of academic and/or functional performance. • At least one special education teacher.
+Team Members Needed to Participate in Special Education Decision-Making TEAM MEMBER QUALIFICATIONS RED MEEGS IEP Local Education Agency (LEA) Administrator Qualified to provide or supervise the provision of special education services; Knowledgeable about the general education curriculum; and Knowledgeable about the availability of the LEA's resources.
+Required Review and Signature Attendance and Required Attendance and Signature General Education Teacher of the Student Oklahoma Teacher Certificate in a content area.
+Must serve as a member of the student's IEP team, if the student is, or may be, participating in the general education environment.
+Responsible for implementing a portion of the IEP if the student is, or may be, participating in the general education environment.
+Designees at the preschool level may include a care provider, Head Start teacher, or community preschool teacher if that person meets state and/or national licensing standards currently providing preschool services to non-disabled preschool students.
+The LEA may designate which teacher or teachers will serve as IEP team member(s) when a student has more than one general education teacher.
+The IEP team is not required to include more than one general education.
+Required Review and Signature Required Attendance and Signature Required Attendance and Signature Special Education Teacher Oklahoma Teacher Certificate in the area of Special Education qualified for the development of the IEP and implementation of services.
+Knowledge about the student's present level of academic and/or functional performance.
+At least one special education teacher.
+Required Review and Signature Required Attendance and Signature Required Attendance and Signature

-Team Members Needed to Participate in Special Education Decision-Making TEAM MEMBER QUALIFICATIONS RED MEEGS IEP Related Service Provider As As Provider is either licensed by the state of Oklahoma has an Oklahoma Teacher Certificate in the area of need for the evaluation and/or related services provided on the IEP or has the appropriate required certification set by OSDE. or Needed Needed Needed Speech-Language Pathologist, and Speech-Language SLP SLP SLP, SLT, or If the Primary Disability is Speech Language Impairment, then the speech-language pathologist (SLassech-language pathology assistant (SLPA) who also holds teacher certificate may be the special education teach of record.
+Team Members Needed to Participate in Special Ed ucation De cision-Makin g TEAM MEMBER QUALIFICATIONS RED MEEGS IEP Related Service Provider As As As • Provider is either licensed by the state of Oklahoma or has an Oklahoma Teacher Certificate in the area of need for the evaluation and/or related services provided on the IEP or has the appropriate required certification set by OSDE.
+Needed Needed Needed Speech-Language Pathologist, and Speech-Language SLP SLP SLP, SLT, c If the Primary Disability is Speech Language Impairment, then the speech-language pathologist (SLP), a speech-language therapist (SLT) or a speech- language pathology assistant (SLPA) who also holds a teacher certificate may be the special education teacher of record.
 Leads the team in the development and writing of the IEP for a student receiving speech services in the category of DD/SLI or SLI.
-Has knowledge and expertise about communication/language delays to assist in the development of the IEP.
-Responsible for overseeing the implementation of the IEP with the supervision of the SLP.
-Speech-Language Pathology Assistant cannot sign MEEGS Refer to Section 6 for more information regarding SLPAs.
-P), Signature ch- a eer Attendance SLPA Required Attendance and Signature Qualified Professional (as appropriate) Required Required As Interprets the results, the instructional implications, and the recommendations of an evaluation.
+Has knowledge and expertise about communication/ language delays to assist in the development of the IEP.
+Responsible for overseeing the implementation of the IEP with the supervision of the SLP. n-Language Pathology Assistant cannot sign MEEGS. to Section 6 for more information regarding SLPAs.
+Signature Required Attendance and Signature SLPA Required Attendanc and Signature Qualif ied Professional (as appropriate) Required Required As • Interprets the results, the instructional implications, and the recommendations of an evaluation.
 At least one person qualified to conduct individual diagnostic evaluations.
 Qualifications must align with the types of assessment(s) administered.
-Related service provider may be excused from MEEC meetings.
-If they are unable to attend, arrangements should be made for an explanation of evaluation results to be provided to parents in writing.
-However best practices indicate that all qualified professional who administered evaluations should participate in the MEEGS meetings.
-Review and Signature Attendance and Needed
+Related service provider may be excused from MEEGS meetings.
+If they are unable to attend, arrangements should be made for an explanation of evaluation Attendance and Signature May be optional for reevaluation Needed results to be provided to parents in writing.
+However, best practices indicate that all qualified professionals who administered evaluations should participate in the MEEGS meetings.